Yosna/Multi-Model-AI-Text-Generator/README.md

 ## Example Output (LSTM)

 ```
-“Quite pit to well find out of his seed a smarters.
+"Quite pit to well find out of his seed a smarters.

-‘Ha! you would
+'Ha! you would
 a vounty presending out a glanced the busband.
-The lamb”
+The lamb"
 ```

 While not yet semantically coherent, the model demonstrates accurate word shapes, spacing, punctuation, and rudimentary grammar.
 More training will improve realism and coherence.